Your new design will be uploaded in:

 In this aspect, the main aim is to develop oral blending and segmenting skills.
 To practise oral blending, the teacher could say some sounds, such as /c/-/u/-/p/ and see whether the children can pick out a cup from a group of objects.
 For segmenting practise, the teacher could hold up an object such as a sock and ask the children which sounds they can hear in the word sock.

-As explained on our English webpage, we have introduced the Read, Write Inc scheme for our chosen approach to teaching phonics.
+We follow the Read, Write Inc scheme for our chosen approach to teaching phonics.
 We have also implemented elements of 'Hooked on Books' to support the teaching and learning of language and reading comprehension.

 Read, Write Inc Phonics